Australian Open 2021 - Elina Svitolina confidently dispatches Yulia Putintseva to reach fourth round

-The Ukrainian fifth seed moves into the second week of the Australian slam for the fourth time in her career with a confident display against her Kazakh opponent.
+The Ukrainian fifth seed moves into the second week of the Australian slam for the third successive year following a confident display against her Kazakh opponent.

 Svitolina was too good for Cori Gauff in the second round and she showed her credentials once more against the 26th seed with some excellent shot selections.